shademaster III

 creeping red fescue

-Shademaster III is a strong Creeping Red Fescue with a medium dark green color.
+Shademaster III is a strong creeping red fescue with a medium dark green color.
 It was selected for early maturity, low growth habit, and high seed yield for production.
-Shademaster III was also screened for it’s improved disease resistance to leaf spot fungus, stem rust, red thread, and brown patch.
+Shademaster III was also screened for its improved disease resistance to leaf spot fungus, stem rust, red thread, and brown patch.
 It has performed well in trials throughout the United States and has displayed good drought tolerance while maintaining summer turf density.
 It has a shorter vertical growth characteristic when compared to other creeping red fescues.
 Shademaster III has also shown good growth qualities in shaded areas.